-NOTE: You will need a dry cotton swab, such as the one supplied with new EP-S cartridges, to clean the corona wires.
+NOTE: Use a dry cotton swab, such as the one supplied with new EP-S cartridges, to clean the corona wires.

 - 1. Be sure the printer is not printing and the display reads 00 READY. - 2.
 Press the power switch on the back of the printer to the O (OFF) position.